Increase your VW Engine Power with Proper Piston, Cylinder, and Ring Operation

 The top and bottom surfaces of every ring groove must be completely smooth so the ring has something to seal against.
 The vertical clearance between the ring and the ring land should be between .002-.004″, preferably on the tight side.
-More than this, and the rings will leak.
-Less than this, and the ring will not float in the groove freely.
+More than this and the rings will leak.
+Less than this and the ring will not float in the groove freely.
 Piston rings are designed to rotate in the groove during engine operation, and they must be able to rotate freely so that any carbon particles are cleaned away and out of the groove.
 (It’s kind of like brushing your teeth regularly so that plaque never has a chance to build!)
-Also the ring must be free to move so it can easily push out against the cylinder wall as combustion pressure falls behind it, and it can make an effective seal.
+Also, the ring must be free to move so it can easily push out against the cylinder wall as combustion pressure falls behind it, and it can make an effective seal.

 Piston rings also play an integral part in two other aspects of engine operation.
 The rings transfer heat from the piston to the cylinder, from which the cooling system can carry it away.
-The rings are at the top of the piston, where it is hottest.
-The rings are the PRIMARY contact between the cylinder and piston, since the piston is floating on a layer of oil.
+The rings are at the top of the piston, where it is the hottest.
+The rings are the PRIMARY contact between the piston and cylinder since the piston is floating on a layer of oil.
 If the rings don’t properly seal against the cylinder, the piston temperature will increase, and you have even more overheating!
 You can see now how even just a little blow-by can become a runaway train of lost power and cooling!

-The third piston ring is responsible for scraping oil off of the cylinder wall, and returning it to the crankcase (via the small oil return holes in the piston behind the ring).
+The third piston ring is responsible for scraping oil off of the cylinder wall and returning it to the crankcase (via the small oil return holes in the piston behind the ring).
 If the compression rings are leaking, then those nasty hot combustion gasses are reaching the oil scraping ring and turning the oil to carbon.
-Of course, carbon build up leads to ring seizure.
+Of course, carbon build-up leads to ring seizure.
 When the oil ring seizes, it can no longer effectively keep the cylinder free of excess oil.
 That excess oil now can reach the compression rings, turns to carbon and causing their failure too.
 This excess oil can also bring the engine into detonation.
 How many people considered that a bad piston ring could cause a rod bearing to go bad?
 It can.

 Phew!
 Don’t you wish you could forget all this?
-Well you can if you “prep” the piston for the rings you are going to install on your engine.
+Well, you can if you “prep” the piston for the rings you are going to install on your engine.

 PREPPING THE PISTON-RING SEALING AREA

 Many a “mechanic” can be seen scraping the carbon out of the ring grooves with an old ring (cringe!).
 I assure you that using this makeshift “tool” will result in the ring land sealing area being far from ideal, and will virtually ensure excessive leak down regardless of cylinder condition.
-The piston should be chemically cleaned (for example with an immersion style carburetor cleaner).
+The piston should be chemically cleaned (for example with an immersion-style carburetor cleaner).
 Or, even better, go hog wild and buy new pistons!
 (They only range in price from $120-$200.
 Volkswagen piston sets are very inexpensive compared to other cars).

 Next, ring end gaps must be kept within specifications, which vary according to cylinder bore size.
-Engines built to run very hot, i.e. for racing, should set end gaps on the loose side, since ring gap will tighten up as engine temperature increases.
+Engines built to run very hot, i.e. for racing, should set end gaps on the loose side since ring gap will tighten up as engine temperature increases.
 This ensures that the gap will not go to zero, which would result in binding, and “scoring” of the cylinder (goodbye ring seal).

 During assembly, stagger your ring gaps.
 If you line all of the gaps up, you are creating a leak!
 I recommend staggering each ring gap by 120 degrees, but don’t be too particular about placement because the rings will rotate and move from their original placement during engine operation.